-The first major patch of Apex Legends mainly balance some of the weapons in the game, but Respawn takes this opportunity to talk about hitboxes and Season 1.
+The first significant patch of Apex Legends mainly balances some of the weapons in the game, but Respawn takes this opportunity to talk about hitboxes and Season 1.

-In terms of game balance, the noticeable changes in the patch just released a few hours ago are the nerf to the Wingman both in rate of fire and accuracy, reducing the occurrence rate of the Peacekeeper and Wingman guns, increase the rate of occurrence of Energy Ammo, Caustic’s poison trap.
-These are changes that directly affect the gameplay, and you can read them in the game’s official patch note.
+In terms of game balance, the noticeable changes in the patch just released a few hours ago are the nerf to the Wingman.
+Both in the rate of fire and accuracy, reducing the Peacekeeper and Wingman guns’ occurrence rate increase the quality of occurrence of Energy Ammo, Caustic’s poison trap.
+These changes directly affect the gameplay, and you can read them in the game’s official patch note.

-Apex Legends is “discriminating” big characters like Gibraltar Gibraltar, Pathfinder and Caustic who have relatively low win rates because they … are much bigger than other characters, so easier to get bullets.
+Apex Legends is “discriminating” significant characters like Gibraltar Gibraltar, Pathfinder, and Caustic.
+They have relatively low win rates because they are much bigger than other characters, so easier to get bullets.

-There are no new characters coming out of this patch, despite rumors of names like Octane and Wattson coming soon, along with eight other names that have appeared in the past including Crypto, Husaria, Jericho. , Nomad, Prophet, Rampart, Rosie, and Skunner.
-Also on this occasion, they also revealed future plans for the game, including the hitbox editing of the big characters mentioned a few days ago, as well as the content that will be available in season 1 of games, and these are the things that you want to bring to you.
+No new characters are coming out of this patch, despite rumors of names like Octane and Wattson coming soon, along with eight other words that have appeared in the past, including Crypto, Husaria, Jericho.
+Nomad, Prophet, Rampart, Rosie, and Skunner.
+On this occasion, they revealed plans for the game, including the hitbox editing of the notable characters mentioned a few days ago and the content available in season 1.
+These are the things that you want to bring to you.

 As analyzed a few days ago, the hitbox of the characters in Apex Legends is a big issue about the balance of the game.
-Gamers have classified the characters in the game into “divine” “normal” and “trash” with the obvious feature is the size of the character: the bigger the more likely to be hit, and the lower the odds of winning.
-In response to these complaints, Respawn revealed that they plan to revise the hitbox of big characters like Gibraltar, Pathfinder or Caustic, but that hasn’t happened right away.
+Gamers have classified characters in the game into “divine,” “normal,” and “trash” the apparent feature is the size of the name: the bigger, the more likely to be hit, and the lower the odds of winning.
+In response to these complaints, Respawn revealed that they plan to revise the hitbox of significant characters like Gibraltar, Pathfinder, or Caustic, but that hasn’t happened right away.

-With this conclusion, Respawn plans to shrink and optimize the hitboxes of three characters Gibraltar, Pathfinder and Caustic in the Season 1 patch of Apex Legends.
-If the hitbox changes aren’t enough, Respawn will continue to add new buffs, for example, for these characters to reduce their damage or skill buffs.
+With this conclusion, Respawn plans to shrink and optimize the hitboxes of three characters Gibraltar, Pathfinder, and Caustic, in the Season 1 patch of Apex Legends.
+If the hitbox changes aren’t enough, Respawn will add new buffs, for example, for these characters to reduce their damage or skill buffs.
 “Because many of these changes are significant, we want to make sure they are tested before going to the official server if necessary.”

 So when will Season 1 of Apex Legends debut?
-Many people predict that it will probably launch on March 12, which is next week based on a previously leaked photo.
-Jay Frechette, Respawn’s community manager, didn’t confirm the official launch date, but said that Respawn still has a lot to do and can’t talk about the launch date.
-“I know waiting is not fun but it is about to come, and please wait patiently for us.”
+Many people predict that it will probably launch on March 12, next week, based on a previously leaked photo.
+Jay Frechette, Respawn’s community manager, didn’t confirm the official launch date but said that Respawn still has a lot to do and can’t talk about the launch date.
+“I know waiting is not fun, but it is about to come, and please wait patiently for us.”